 It was an accident – If you admit to doing the damage, but did not do so intentionally, then you cannot be charged for committing malicious acts of ravaging.

 False allegations – If a group of teenagers are vandalizing a property with graffiti tags, they may decide to make one individual take the fall for the entire group.
 Our team of lawyers will work to ensure that the truth is revealed in court.

 Mistaken identity – You may have been arrested for vandalism charges because you match the description of someone who did commit an act of ravaging.
 In these situations, our lawyers will work to poke holes in the prosecution’s case and prove that you were not involved.

-The Orange County vandalism defense lawyers at The SoCal Law Network have a track record of success in defending criminal charges in this county’s courts.
+The Laguna Hills and Orange County vandalism defense lawyers at The SoCal Law Network have a track record of success in defending criminal charges in this county’s courts.
 Every second that you delay contacting The SoCal Law Network is time wasted on your case.
 Call 949-305-7995 to schedule a free consultation today.

 What Are the Different Types of Vandalism?

 Under California law, ravaging is defined as maliciously doing any of these acts to another person’s property: